Jaime Lannister: Season 7

 Despite his discomfort at the circumstances leading to Cersei's coronation, Jaime remains loyal to his sister, with Daenerys Targaryen and her forces sailing on Westeros.
 Cersei agrees to marry Euron Greyjoy after the war against Daenerys is won, but continues her relationship with Jaime, no longer attempting to hide their intimacy from their servants.
-Jaime negotiates with Randyll Tarly to pledge allegiance to the Lannisters, and with the help of House Tarly's forces he leads the Lannister army to defeat the Tyrell army at Highgarden.
+Jaime negotiates with Randyll Tarly to pledge allegiance to the Lannisters, and with the help of House Tarly's forces, he leads the Lannister army to defeat the Tyrell army at Highgarden.
 The Tyrell family matriarch, Lady Olenna, had defected to Daenerys following Cersei's role in the death of the other Tyrells.
-In the aftermath of the battle, Jaime allows Olenna a painless suicide-via-poison, rather than the torturous death Cersei had ordered.
+In the aftermath of the battle, Jaime allows Olenna a painless suicide via poison, rather than the torturous death Cersei had ordered.
 Before dying, Olenna reveals she was responsible for poisoning Joffrey.

 As the Lannister forces return to King's Landing via road, they are ambushed by Daenerys' Dothraki forces.
-Their army is nearly completely destroyed in the attack, until Bronn temporarily wounds Drogon with a scorpion ballista.
+Their army is nearly destroyed in the attack, until Bronn temporarily wounds Drogon with a scorpion ballista.
 Jaime attempts a desperate, horseback lance charge on the dismounted Daenerys, but only escapes being burnt to death when Bronn intervenes.
-The two men plunge into the Blackwater Rush, and are carried downstream, away from the carnage of Daenerys' victory.
+The two men plunge into the Blackwater Rush and are carried downstream, away from the carnage of Daenerys' victory.
 They return to King's Landing, where Jaime warns Cersei of certain defeat should Daenerys escalate the conflict.
 Cersei is not entirely convinced of that or Olenna's confession.

 Bronn takes Jaime to the Red Keep cellars under the pretense of more training.
 However, Tyrion (now Hand to Daenerys after his journey in Essos) is there for a parley.
 Tyrion wants a truce between the two queens in order to form an alliance against the White Walkers, as well as a meeting between Daenerys and Cersei to present evidence of the danger.
-Jaime is convinced by Tyrion and relays the message to Cersei, who is skeptical, but remains adamant that the Lannisters will prevail against any foe.
+Tyrion convinces Jaime and relays the message to Cersei, who is skeptical but remains adamant that the Lannisters will prevail against any foe.
 She also reveals that she is pregnant with Jaime's child.

 At the meeting in King's Landing, Jon Snow and the Hound present an undead wight to Cersei's court, and Jaime realizes the impending doom.
 After some persuasion from Tyrion, Cersei relents to sending the Lannister forces north against the Army of the Dead.
 However, Cersei reveals to Jaime that she had no intention of sending the Lannister army north to assist in the fight.
 Instead, she has ordered Euron Greyjoy to travel to Essos and retrieve the Golden Company, an army of sellswords, and wait for the Northern forces to be weakened (or eliminated).
-Upon learning this, Jaime decides to head North alone, and leaves King's Landing as winter arrives.
+Upon learning this, Jaime decides to head North alone and leaves King's Landing as winter arrives.